Abstraqt: Analysis of Quantum Circuits via Abstract Stabilizer Simulation: Related Work

 \para{Quantum Abstract Interpretation} Some existing works have investigated abstract interpretation for simulating quantum circuits~\cite{yu_quantum_2021,perdrix_quantum_2008,honda_analysis_2015}.
 As \cite{yu_quantum_2021} is not specialized for Clifford circuits, it is very imprecise on the circuits investigated in \cref{sec:eval}: it cannot derive that the lower qubits are $\ket{0}$ for any of them.
 While \cite{perdrix_quantum_2008,honda_analysis_2015} are inspired by stabilizer simulation, they only focus on determining if certain qubits are entangled or not, whereas \tool can extract more precise information about the state.
 Further, both tools are inherently imprecise on non-Clifford gates---in contrast, a straight-forward extension of \tool can treat some non-Clifford gates precisely at the exponential cost of not merging summands.

 \para{Stabilizer Simulation} The Gottesman-Knill theorem~\cite{gottesmanHeisenberg1998} established that stabilizers can be used to efficiently simulate Clifford circuits.
-Stim~\cite{gidney_stim_2021} is a recent implementation of such a simulator, which only supports non-Clifford gates and Pauli measurements.
+Stim~\cite{gidney_stim_2021} is a recent implementation of such a simulator, which only supports Clifford gates and Pauli measurements.

 Stabilizer simulation was extended to allow for non-Clifford gates at an exponential cost, while still allowing efficient simulation of Clifford gates~\cite[\secref{VII-C}]{aaronson_improved_2004}.
 Various works build upon this insight, handling Clifford gates efficiently but suffering from an exponential blow-up on non-Clifford gates~\cite{gottesmantypes,kissinger_simulating_2022,bravyi_simulation_2019,pashayan_fast_2022,kissinger_classical_2022}.
 In our evaluation, we demonstrate that \tool extends the reach of state-of-the-art stabilizer simulation by comparing to two tools from this category, ESS~\cite{bravyi_simulation_2019} (chosen because it is implemented in the popular Qiskit library) and QuiZX~\cite{kissinger_simulating_2022} (chosen because it is a recent tool reporting favorable runtimes).